 The common thread: systems thinking about LLMs is now just as important as theoretical ML knowledge.

-Based on engineering patterns across dozens of companies, here's how the landscape breaks down:
+Based on engineering patterns across dozens of companies, here's how the field breaks down:

 | Company Type | Primary Focus | Key Focus Areas | Example Companies |